bbauska/JS-svg/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-7b">2.7b Invoking Functions</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-To use a function we've defined, we need to invoke it.
-This is synonymous with calling or executing the function.
-It can be done like
+<p>To use a function we've defined, we need to invoke it.
+This is
+synonymous with calling or executing the function.
+It can be done like so:</p>
-so:

 <pre>
 // <i>Invoking a function.</i>
 performSomeTask();
 </pre>

-To invoke a function that has parameters as part of its definition, we supply it with arguments.
+<p>To invoke a function that has parameters as part of its definition, we
+supply it with arguments.
 Arguments are the actual values we give the function when we invoke it.
 The parameters, on the other hand, are how we define these values.
-Let's see how we might invoke a function with arguments.
+Let's see how we might invoke a function with arguments.</p>

 <pre>
 sayHello('Dave');